 Speed across the bay by JETFOIL to the Isle of Capri.
 Ride the FUNICULAR to Capri village for a guided visit of this pretty town.
 Free time to explore the little shops on the piazzetta before returning to Sorrento.

 Day 5 Sorrento.
 Excursion to Naples

 Arrive in colorful Naples.
 A Local Guide takes you first to the NATIONAL ARCHAEOLOGICAL MUSEUM, housing some of the world’s greatest Greco-Roman treasures; focus on the well-preserved objects found in Pompeii.
 Then, on to the city center to admire the remarkable Triumphal Arch of the New Castle, St. Charles Theater, the Royal Palace, Galleria Umberto, and the semicircular Piazza Plebiscito.
 Then, visit splendid REGGIA DI CAPODIMONTE, a grand Bourbon palace, formerly the summer residence and hunting lodge of the Kings of the Two Sicilies, that now houses the National Museum of Capodimonte.
-The original Capodimonte Porcelain Factory was founded in the mid-18th-century.
-Back in Sorrento, look forward to a gelato demonstration and tasting.
+The original Capodimonte Porcelain Factory was founded in the mid-18th century.
+Back in Sorrento, look forward to a GELATO DEMONSTRATION & TASTING.

 Day 6 Sorrento–Trani–Alberobello